 British Carriagedriving Explained

-British Carriagedriving, formerly known as British Horse Driving Trials Association,[1] is the governing body for the sport of Horse Driving Trials in Great Britain.
-The association is responsible for selection of Team GUBER competitors to resent Great Britain at World Carnage Diving Championships.[2]
-It is one of the 18 organisations which form part of the British Equestrian Federation.[3]
+British Carriagedriving (BC), formerly known as British Horse Driving Trials Association (BHDTA), is the governing body for the sport of Horse Driving Trials in Great Britain.
+The association is responsible for the selection of Team GBR competitors to represent Great Britain at the World Carriage Driving Championships.
+It is one of the 18 organisations which form part of the British Equestrian Federation.

 Administration

-The British Horse Driving Trials Association Ltd is a company limited by guarantee,[4] and is administered by a council, consisting of a chairman, vice-chairman and nine elected Council members.
+British Carriagedriving (BC) is administered by a council, consisting of a chairman, vice-chairman and nine elected Council members.
 These members serve for a period of three years, with the chair and vice-chair elected annually.

-The chairman and council also appoint a number of committees to facilitate operations within the organisation, with each of the five "umbrella" committees being chaired by a council member.
-The committees are:
+The chairman and council also appoint a number of committees to facilitate operations within the organisation, with each of the committees being chaired by a council member.
+The committees are: finance & general purposes, competitions, rules, judges, training, and safety.

 The company annual general meeting is held in October.
 It is combined with a one-day members' conference, where council officials present reports on the running and performance of the company and its financial status.
 This is followed by an open forum discussion.